7 Matcha Secrets & Tips from a Student of Traditional Japanese Tea Ceremony

 Kodemari House Blend from Spirit Tea $30 (for 40grams or 26 servings)- This Chicago-based company has one of the best-tasting matchas available in the US that I’ve tried.
 I’ve gotten to know them and am comforted to know that they have a high level of respect and knowledge of Japanese tea ceremony.
 I love that they acknowledge on their site where each matcha is down to the name of the village, the name of the family who produced the matcha, cultivar (like a varietal in wine), and the harvest date.
 I consider this a good premium grade matcha.
 I rotate between matcha lattes and a more traditional cup of hand-whisked matcha in the mornings, depending on how I am feeling.

-Culinary Organic Matcha from Mizuba Tea Co. $30 (for 100 grams or 65 servings)- This is one of the best organic culinary grade matchas I have tasted.
-A lot of culinary matcha in the U.S. is just super low quality (expired or not real matcha, where stems and veins of the leaves are not carefully removed).
-Mizuba Tea Co. is a woman-owned, Portland-based company that sources from a single-source farm in Uji, Japan.
+Culinary Organic Matcha from Mizuba Tea Co. $30 (for 100 grams or 65 servings)- Mizuba Tea Co. is a woman-owned, Portland-based company that sources from a single-source farm in Uji, Japan.
 The reason why this is graded “culinary” is because the leaves harvested for this matcha are a little lower on the stem (rather than the top buds used for ceremonial matcha).
 They are still shade-grown and traditionally stone-ground.
-I use culinary grade matcha for my morning lattes, because the delicate flavors of matcha get masked by milky ingredients.
-Good culinary grade matcha has a slight bitterness, which is ideal because you can really taste the matcha through the milk.
+I use culinary grade matcha for baking, because the delicate flavors of matcha get masked by milky ingredients.
+Good culinary grade matcha has a slight bitterness, which is ideal because you can really taste the matcha through the other ingredients.

-Aoarashi from Maru-kyu Koyama-en $7 (for 40 grams or 26 servings)- This is the preferred matcha company of the local tea shop here in San Francisco, where all the tea teachers shop for their tea.
+Aoarashi from Maru-kyu Koyama-en $7 (for 40 grams or 26 servings)- This is the preferred matcha company of the local tea shop here in San Francisco, where many tea teachers shop for their tea.
 The company was established in 1688 and is still being run by the same family (8th generation) in Uji, the capital of tea in Japan near Kyoto.
 They’ve won first place in almost all nationwide tea appraisal contests in Japan, except for the years when they were judging!
 The Aoarashi is the lowest quality of their premium matcha, and is the best tasting of all the more cost-effective matcha I have tasted.
 You can purchase this tea through Asakichi tea shop in San Francisco’s Japantown or likely at other traditional Japanese tea shops selling ceremonial grade matcha.
+This is my other go-to everyday matcha for lattes.

-*Please note that the thoughts in this post are my own, and that there are various ways of preparing traditional tea depending on the school (Urasenke and Omotesenke) and specific teacher.
+*Please note that the thoughts in this post are my own, and that there are various ways of preparing traditional tea depending on the school and specific teacher.

 If you’re interested in Japanese cooking, I created a Japanese Pantry Essentials Guide just for you!
-It is an accumulation of the 20+ years I have spent cooking alongside my Mom and Aunt.
-It also includes all my secret Japanese cooking weapons: The best recipes and my sources for the best ingredients.
+It is an accumulation of the 20+ years I have spent cooking alongside my Japanese Mom and Aunt.
+It also includes all my secrets to Japanese cooking: The best recipes and my sources for the best ingredients.